Bicycle / In-Line Skating / Skateboarding / Scooter Safety

-- Look for uneven pavement or other surface problems.
+- Look for and avoid uneven pavement or other surface problems.

 - Check your skates regularly for wear and tear.
 Make sure the wheels are tightened.

+Skateboards are very popular among children ages 5 to 14.
 Skateboards should never be used on surface streets.
 Even experienced skateboarders can fall, so learning how to fall safely can help reduce the risk of severe injuries.
-The following are recommendations from the National Safety Council regarding how to fall correctly:
+The following are recommendations from the NSC regarding how to fall correctly:

-- When losing your balance, crouch down on the skateboard so your fall is short.
+- When losing your balance, crouch down on the skateboard so you have a shorter distance to fall.

 - Try to land on fleshy parts of your body when falling.

 - Try to roll as you fall, which prevents your arms from absorbing all the force.